 The proposed certificate program will be supported by resources already in place to sustain existing academic programs, including student support services (i.e., enrollment services, library support, and career services) and faculty support services (i.e., advising, ALTLab, and CTLE).
 The graduate program director and administrative staff in the Office of Graduate Programs in the School of Business will actively recruit, maintain and support students in the proposed certificate program.
-The faculty advisor and administrative staff from the Supply Chain Management and Analytics and Information Systems departments will also provide support for the proposed certificate program.
-The school faculty will engage in ongoing curriculum development reviews and assessments to ensure the proposed certificate program is kept current with industry trends and market needs.
+The faculty advisor and administrative staff from the Supply Chain Management and Analytics and Information Systems departments will also provide support for the proposed certificate program is kept current with industry trends and market needs.
 No new faculty or staff positions will be created to support the proposed certificate.
 The university has sufficient resources to offer and sustain the proposed certificate program.

-January 27 - University Council subcommittee on Academic Affairs and University Policies (UCAAUP)
+January 27 - University Council subcommittee on Academic Affairs and University Policies (UCAAUP) February 3 - University Council Meeting February 7 - President's Cabinet Meeting March 21 - Board of Visitors Meeting